-for apprehension and conviction of guilty parties to 1415 W. BEAUREGARD every theft of livestock in SAN ANGELO, TEXAS Crockett County - except that no officer of Crockett County may claim the re- FOR SALE - Fresh Honey, from and the alleys.
+for apprehension and con- JONNIE'S UPHOLSTERY viction of guilty parties to 1415 W. BEAUREGARD every theft of livestock in SAN ANGELO, TEXAS Crockett County - except that no officer of Crockett County may claim the re- FOR SALE - Fresh Honey, from

-Billy Mills Sheriff, Crockett Co. urged to act now and begin to control them on vacant lots ful display every year.
+Billy Mills Sheriff, Crockett Cc. urged to act now and begin to control them on vacant lots and the alleys.

-Another colorful plant in ploom at this time is the queen's wreath vine.
+Another colorful plant in bloom at this time is the queen's wreath vine.
 This vine does better if it has plenty of sunshine, so plan to make room for one next year.
-Once established they give a beauti-
+Once established they give a beautiful display every year.